-- 201. PRINCIPLES OF ECONOMICS Three hours A review of the fundamental principles underlying modern economic life.
+A review of the fundamental principles underlying modern economic life.
 Not open to Freshmen except by special permission.
+Students electing 201 are expected to take 202.

+202. Principles of Economics

-Students electing 201 are expected to take 202. - 202.
-PRINCIPLES OF ECONOMICS Three hours A continuation of the principles of economics and an application of the same to current industrial problems and institutions. - 205.DUSINESS MATHEMATICS Three hours For description of this course, see under Mathematics 205.
+A continuation of the principles of economics and an application of the same to current industrial problems and institutions.